Manga outside Japan: Singapore

 The company Chuang Yi publishes manga in English and Chinese in Singapore; some of Chuang Yi's English-language titles are also imported into Australia, New Zealand and the Philippines by Madman Entertainment.
 Singapore also has its own official Comics Society, led by manga artist Wee Tian Beng, illustrator of the Dream Walker series.

 Thailand

 In Thailand, before 1992, almost all available manga were fast, unlicensed, poor quality bootlegs.
 However, due to copyright laws, this has changed and copyrights protect nearly all published manga.
 Thailand's prominent manga publishers include Nation Edutainment, Siam Inter Comics, Vibulkij, and Bongkoch.

 Many parents in Thai society are not supportive of manga.
 In October 2005, there was a television programme broadcast about the dark side of manga with exaggerated details, resulted in many manga being banned.
 The programme received many complaints and issued an apology to the audience.

-In 2015, Boy's Love manga have become popular in mainstream Thai consumers, leading to television series adapted from BL manga stories since 2016.
+In 2015, Boys' Love manga have become popular in mainstream Thai consumers, leading to television series adapted from BL manga stories since 2016.